Sequential Empirical Bayes method for filtering dynamic spatiotemporal processes: Problem formulation and preliminary results

-For the parameters $(\beta,\alpha)$ we assume a normal prior, although the methodology described here is valid for truncated normal or improper uniform priors as well.
-The variance coefficient $\sigma^2$ is assumed to be distributed according to an inverse-gamma conjugate prior.
-This setup allows sampling from the posterior distribution of these parameters via Gibbs sampling, with the analytical derivations described below.
+For the parameters $(\beta,\alpha)$ we assume a normal prior, although the methodology described here is valid for truncated normal or improper uniform priors as well, and the variance coefficient $\sigma^2$ is assumed to be distributed according to an inverse-gamma conjugate prior, i.e.

-For given $\phi$, we sample from the posterior distribution $p(\xbf_{0:t},\theta| \ybf_{1:t}, \phi)$, where $\theta=(\alpha,\beta,\sigma^2)$ denotes the temporal parameters, by combining the particle filter resampling method with a skewed proposal and the sufficient statistics method of \cite{Svo} and \cite{Fea}.
-The autoregressive model of the spatiotemporal process expressed in equation~\eqref{eqn:dynamics} is extended by assuming the following priors

 for suitable hyperparameters $b_0$, $Q_0$, $a_0$, $s_0$, $c_0$, and $r_0$.
-To make the priors reasonably uninformative it is common to set $Q_0 = q_0 I$, i.e. a diagonal with all diagonal elements equal to $q_0$, and assign $q_0$, $s_0$, $c_0$ and $r_0$ to small values.
-Precisely, the full conditional of the parameter $\beta$ is derived by
+To make the priors reasonably uninformative it is common to set $Q_0 = q_0 I$, i.e. a diagonal with all diagonal elements equal to $q_0$, and assign small values to $q_0$, $s_0$, $c_0$ and $r_0$.
+If $\alpha$ is a matrix, as was discussed earlier, then matrix-normal prior is used instead.